berzerk0/GitPage/CTF-Writeups/SolidState-HTB.md

 <br>

-Frank is here to cause trouble, but what can he *do*?
+Frank is here to cause trouble, but what can he *do*? <br>
-Let’s look at the ports for guidance.
+Our `nmap` scan provides some guidance.

-SMTP is used to *send* emails. <br>
+* SMTP is used to *send* emails. <br>
-POP3 is used to *read* emails. <br>
+* POP3 is used to *read* emails. <br>
-NNTP is for Usenet, which I know nothing about.
-If I run out of ideas, I will come back to it.
+* NNTP is for Usenet, which I know nothing about.
+If we run out of ideas, we'll come back to this.

-It’s pretty unlikely someone is going to be sending Frank any new emails – unless James has some sort of automated features in place. <br>
+It’s pretty unlikely someone is going to be sending Frank any new emails.
+However, it is possible that James has some automated features in place to get our "new user" up to speed. <br>

 Will Frank get an email containing a randomly generated SSH password?
+We better check his inbox at the POP3 port.

-* `nc telnet solidstate.htb 110` didn't wor.
+* `nc telnet solidstate.htb 110` didn't work.

 How can we connect to this port?
+I searched online for an answer.

-Eventually, I found found that POP3 can be communicated with over `telnet`<br>
+Eventually, I found that POP3 can be communicated with over `telnet`.
 I had never used POP3 commands before, but a quick online search showed it wasn't tough to operate.<br>

 * `telnet solidstate.htb 110`